 Finally, after walking downhill for about 25 minutes, you’ll arrive at the Kowloon Reservoir.

-The Kowloon Group of Reservoirs in Kam Shan Country Park consists of three reservoirs,
+The Kowloon Group of Reservoirs in Kam Shan Country Park consists of four reservoirs,

 - Kowloon Reservoir,

 Construction for the Kowloon Reservoir commenced in 1907 and was completed in 1910, making it the first reservoir in the New Territories.

 This section of the Maclehose Trail is on the Main Dam of the Kowloon Reservoir.
 On one side is the Kowloon Reservoir and on the other is the Kowloon Byewash Reservoir.

 The Kowloon Reception Reservoir cannot be seen from here but is accessible from the Kam Shan Tree Walk next to the pavilion at the Main Dam.
 I highly recommend returning for the Kowloon Reservoir Hike to admire all four reservoirs.

 Walk across the Main Dam as you admire this beautiful reservoir.

 After the Main Dam, there is a small bridge before the road goes up and ends at Tai Po Road.
 There is where Maclehose Trail Section 6 ends.